oem

 SQL Tuning Advisor - what profile am I accepting?

 When working on a SQL Tuning issue I often kick off a SQL Tuning Advisor job on the SQL while I gather info about statistics and other things I like to check when tuning.
 After I get an idea of where performance might be suffering I use the SQL Tuning Advisor results for a second opion.
-Unfortunately more often than not the SQL Tuning Advisor reports it can dramatically improve the performance of a SQL Statement by using a SQL Profile to force a different plan.

 "There was a problem creating a SQL tuning task.
 ORA-13780: SQL statement does not exist.
 ORA-06512"